matteomenapace/hacking-games-with-verbs/README.md

 ### The party bag

-These are some of the general outcomes that people can take home from this workshop:
+Beyond a couple of hours of playful activities, during the workshop people can:

 * develop a critical thinking approach to entertainment commodities
-* practice team work in a playfully structured activity
-* develop a methodology that can be applied to game design and user experience design in general, using constraints to channel your creative response
+* practice a methodology that can be applied to game design and user experience design in general, using constraints to channel your creative response
-* leave with a prototyped concept, which you can develop further, digitally as a video game or physically as a board game
+* leave with a prototyped concept, which they could develop further, digitally as a videogame or physically as a board game
 * organize similar hack-a-game sessions, independently, in the future

-### What worked

-* examples of outcomes (eg: PAC-MAN + BULLYING = Pac-Man is a student, bullied by ghosts.
-Some of them pick on his skin colour, others on his insatiable hunger.
-In order to defeat the different types of bullies, you needed different skills)
-* walk through the process step by step
-* mid-session presentations (to check on other groups thought process to inform your teamwork)

-### What didn’t work

-* title too long and off-putting (need something snappier like Inject videogames with positive values?)
-* title not #hashtaggable (Metod suggests #games-with-verbs)

-### Suggestions

-* divide the deconstructing the game phase from the injecting issue part, so that people focus on the game first and then on the issue
-* state clearly that the example scenario is only an example but groups could come up with any other scenario where the issue manifests itself
-* different colours for different parts? (eg: green Post-its for verbs that are present, yellow Post-its for verbs that are not present, pink for values, etc..)
-* 3 minutes constraint for the final presentation, forces you to simplify the game

-### Footnotes
+## Footnotes

 ###### <a id="-gameplay"></a> Gameplay
 The system of rules and the ways players interact with characters and objects. [↩](#introduction)